Making an iPad Music Studio

 Where this device gets really smart is in the design; not only does it strap straight onto the microphone stand but it’s designed to work with all types of microphones.
 In many cases, you can capture great tone with dynamic microphones, such as the Shure SM58 Beta A. The ace in the hole for this device is an onboard 9V battery which provides up to 15 hours of continuous use with a condenser microphone.
 That makes it perfect for all kinds of singers, rock screamers or ballad ticklers.

-If you didn’t know, Behringer is synonymous with making low-cost audio devices that punch way above their belt.
-So in keeping with the theme of this article so far, the Behringer C-1 condenser microphone would make a perfect match for the iRig Pre.
+If you didn’t know, FZone is synonymous with making low-cost audio devices that punch way above their belt.
+So, in keeping with the theme of this article so far, the Fzone BM-800 condenser microphone would make a perfect match for the iRig Pre.

-The C-1s large-diaphragm with cardioid pickup pattern makes it easy to capture professional recordings without the issues of sound separation.
-What makes it even more suitable for portability is the shock-mounted capsule, transformer-less FET capsule and rugged body.
-Those features mean that unwanted rumble and electrical interference are rejected, making it a suitable for capturing your ideas on the road.
+The BM-800 large-diaphragm with cardioid pickup pattern makes it easy to capture professional recordings without the issues of sound separation.
+What makes it even more suitable for portability is the shock-mounted capsule, rugged chassis and included windshield.
+Unwanted rumble and interference are rejected, making it a suitable for capturing your ideas when lightning strikes.
+As well as a windshield, the BM-800 also comes with a microphone stand attachment with built-in shock mount and an XLR to jack cable.

 Focusrite iTrack Dock Studio Pack